python-microservices/pyms/docs/encrypt_decryt_configuration.md

  and decrypt your variables.

 ## 1. Generate a key
-PyMS have a command line option to create a key file. this key is created with [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+PyMS have a command line option to create a key file.
+This key is created with [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 You can run the next command in the terminal:

 ```bash